stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

+* 02.11.2020: Public release of Italian XXL ELECTRA model.
+New repo for Italian BERT and ELECTRA models is now available [here](https://github.com/stefan-it/italian-bertelectra) 🎉

 * 22.10.2020: Preprint of "German's Next Language Model" is now available [here](https://arxiv.org/abs/2010.10906).
 Models are also available on the [Hugging Face model hub](https://huggingface.co/models?search=deepset%2Fg) 🎉

 * 22.10.2020: Our shared task paper [Triple E - Effective Ensembling of Embeddings and Language Models for NER of Historical German](http://ceur-ws.org/Vol-2696/paper_173.pdf) together with [Luisa März](https://github.com/LuisaMaerz) is released 🎉